soranoo/next-css-obfuscator/README.md

 ## 🐛 Known Issues

-- Partial Obfuscation
+- [x] Partial Obfuscation (SOLVED)
   - Not work with complex component. (eg. A component with children components)
     - Reason: The obfuscation marker can't locate the correct code block to obfuscate.
-  - Potential Solution: track the function/variable call stack to locate the correct code block to obfuscate. (under PoC)
+  - Potential Solution: track the function/variable call stack to locate the correct code block to obfuscate.

 ## 💖 Sponsors